 Maximum Award: $18,900.
 Funds are paid as a monthly stipend through the student’s academic department.

-Number of Awards: Four.
-Each year the institute awards two (2) Annese Fellowship and two (2) Tobin Fellowships.
+Number of Awards: Five.
+This year the institute will award two (2) Annese Fellowship and three (3) Tobin Fellowships.

 Eligibility: Applicants must be currently enrolled as a graduate student at the University of Notre Dame, must be in satisfactory academic standing with at least a 3.0 GPA, must be finishing at least their fourth year at the time of application, and must not be enrolled beyond their sixteenth semester.
 Only students with approved dissertation topics may apply, and applicants must have completed all pre-dissertation requirements (or be scheduled to complete them by the end of the academic year).
 Preference will be given to dissertation projects that demonstrate relevance for contemporary European studies.
 The Annese Fellowship recipient needs to be in the College of Arts and Letters.

 Questions?
 Contact Jen Fulton, our Student Coordinator, at firstname.lastname@example.org.